 Any property owner who feels that the assessment levied on the subject property is in error as a result of incorrect information being used to apply the foregoing method of assessment, may file a written appeal with the District Manager of the San Mateo County Mosquito and Vector Control District or his or her designee.
 Any such appeal is limited to correction of an assessment during the then current Fiscal Year or, if before July 1, the upcoming fiscal year.
 Upon the filing of any such appeal, the District Manager or his or her designee will promptly review the appeal and any information provided by the property owner.
 If the District Manager or his or her designee finds that the assessment should be modified, the appropriate changes shall be made to the assessment roll.
-If any such changes are approved after the assessment roll has been filed with the County of San Mateo for collection, the District Manager or his or her designee is authorized to refund to the property owner the amount of any approved reduction.
-Any dispute over the decision of the District Manager, or his or her designee, shall be referred to the Board of Trustees.
+If any such changes are approved after the assessment roll has been filed with the County of San Mateo for collection, the District Manager or his or her designee, shall be referred to the Board of Trustees.
 The decision of the Board of Trustees shall be final.